 THE BERBIE PALACE

-The episcopal fortress has been converted over the centuries into a residence fit for a prince.
+The episcopal fortress has been converted over the centuries into a residence fit for princes.
 The former arms' store became a pleasure garden, under orders from the first Archbishop of Albi, Hyacinthe Serroni, following a classic French style design.
 The curtains, a former walkway, were modified and transformed into a shaded walk.
-A panoramic view opens on to the banks of the river Tarn below, the Pont-vieux, the old windmills and the Madeleine district on the right bank of the Tarn.
+A panoramic view opens on to the banks of the Tarn river below, the Pont Vieux, the old windmills and the Madeleine district on the right bank of the Tarn.

 THE PALACE GARDENS

 The gardens of the Berbie Palace are classic: boxwood arabesques on a bed of white gravel, simply accompanied in summer by a quality floral display.
 One of the City’s gardeners works there.
 He is responsible for the organic maintenance (as any chemical treatment is prohibited), pruning the gardens and the summer flowering.

 The gardens are classified as a "Remarkable Garden".

 BELVEDERE (BEAUTIFUL VIEW) OF THE GARDENS AND THE TARN

-A panoramic terrace is very easily accessed and affords a view of the whole garden and the Madeleine district on the right bank of the Tarn, named after the church that was built there in the 19th century.
-Looking back, a view of the cathedral gives the impression of total power, the walls rising 40m in height, the bell tower, 78m Breathtaking !
+A panoramic terrace is very easy to reach and affords a view of the whole garden and the Madeleine district on the right bank of the Tarn, named after the church that was built there in the 19th century.
+Turning back, a view of the cathedral gives the impression of total power, the walls rising 40m in height, and 78 for the bell tower.
+Breathtaking !

 - October - March: 8:00am - 6:00pm.